 5. Hair Loss Products

-99% of products being marketed as hair loss preventers are ineffective according to American Hair Loss Association, however, there are a few products, separate for men and women that do have actual hair growth effects.
+99% of products being marketed as hair loss preventers are ineffective according to American Hair Loss Association, however, there are a few products like Folexin which can be used by both the gender, while some products are separated for men and women that do have actual hair growth effects.

 - Propecia / Finasteride – This medication was approved by the FDA for treating male pattern baldness in 1997.
-It works by inhibiting Type II 5-alpha-reductace, an enzyme responsible for the conversion of testosterone into DHT.
-Taken daily, 1 milligram dose is sufficient to reduce* DHT levels by up to 60%.
+It works by inhibiting Type II 5-alpha-reductase, an enzyme responsible for the conversion of testosterone into DHT.
+Taken daily, 1-milligram dose is sufficient to reduce DHT levels by up to 60%.

 This 60% stopping power of the drug has been seen in 86% of those males who were part of the clinical trials.
 Moreover, 65% of those tested witnessed a considerable increment in hair growth.